selvakumark12/Event-registration-portal-/README.md

 # Event-registration-portal-
-Name , name of the event , entry fee paid or not
+Name , reg number,name of the event , entry fee paid or not